The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Are stochastic models of complex phenomena distinguishable ?

-In order to study a time series with better quality, we revisit the BCI forest dataset.
-Even if it does not provide sufficient resolution to distinguish between models at the species level, we can adopt a neutral-theory approach~\cite{azaele2016statistical}.
-From this perspective, individual time series are treated as independent realizations of a common underlying dynamical process, with all species considered statistically equivalent.
+n order to study a time series with better statistical support, we revisit the BCI forest dataset~\cite{azaele2016statistical}.
+While this dataset does not provide sufficient resolution to discriminate among species-level models, it remains suitable for analysis under a neutral-theory framework, in which all species are assumed to be statistically equivalent and each observed time series is treated as an independent realization of a shared underlying dynamical process.
+The neutral interpretation is intended to provide a global, minimal description that abstracts away species-specific contributions while capturing macroscopic statistical patterns, in the spirit of equilibrium models in statistical mechanics.
+In this framework, species-specific and aggregated representations can be considered as alternative perspectives for modeling, each emphasizing different levels of detail.
+Regarding the inference procedure, rather than assigning distinct parameters and likelihoods to each series, the neutral perspective interprets them collectively as multiple realizations of the same process.
 Accordingly, we aim to construct a unified model that captures the collective dynamics of all species simultaneously, rather than fitting separate models to each one.
-To this end, as illustrated in Fig.~\ref{fig:data}(f/g), we merge the individual species' time series into a single aggregated dataset.
+To this end, as illustrated in Figs.~\ref{fig:data}(f),(g), we merge the individual species' time series into a single aggregated dataset.
 The merged data are treated as population time series consisting of two distinct temporal scales: a short timescale $\Delta t$, corresponding to the original sampling interval within each species' time series, and a long timescale $\Delta t'$, which separates one species' time series from the next one.
 We also assume that $\Delta t' \gg \tau$, where $\tau$ denotes the system's correlation time.
 Under this assumption, transitions between species-specific time series can be treated as independent draws from the stationary distribution:

 where, $x^{(j)}_{t_i}$ denotes the $i^{\text{th}}$ measured relative abundance of species $j$, where $i = 1, \dots, M$ and $j = 1, \dots, N$.
 This construction generates a single time series with $M' =N \, M$ points, obtained from the $N$ original time series of $M$ points each.
 This separation of temporal scales allows us to factor the full likelihood of the concatenated dataset into a product of correlated transitions within each species' time series and independent stationary transitions between them: